OrderLab/orbit/experiments/throughput/README.md

 ...
 ./run.sh -n 5
 ```
-Here each line will only repeat once, and when there is buggy error behavior,
+Here each line will only repeat once (running orbit version first and then
-you can restart that single round.
+original version).
+When there is buggy error behavior, you can restart that
+single round.
 The `-n` specifies which log file to (re)write to.
 You will see result files naming similar to `res-orbit-2.log` when running with `-n 2`.

 And finally shutdown the VM and start the VM again with the kernel for MySQL